hajidalakhtar/bebasinfo-go-api/README.md

 ## Description

-This repository is created as a solution for the 62teknologi-senior-backend-test challenge.
+This repository is created as a solution for the 62teknologi-senior-backend-test.

 ### How To Run This Project

-> Make Sure to modify `config.json` first
+> Make sure to modify `config.json` first

 #### Run the Applications